 The list of investments of Fresenius SE & Co.
-KGaA, registered in Bad Homburg v.d.H., will be shown in the enclosure to the Notes.
+KGaA is to be found in the enclosure to the Notes.

-(2) Accounting principles and standards of valuation
+(3) Accounting principles and standards of valuation

 Acquired intangible assets are valued at purchase cost less regular amortization.
 The useful life is normally between 2 and 5 years, for personal computer auxiliary programs the useful life is 2 years, and for know-how up to 5 years.